kathleenalvescosta/presidential-candidate-sentiment-analsysis/README.md

 This is a sentiment analysis tutorial using NLTK's sentiment analysis module.
-The dataset that will be used here is two transcripts of the statements made in interviews by Joe Biden and Donald Trump in 2020 during their campaign.
-This tutorial will explain how to organize the data to be used for sentiment analysis.
+The dataset that will be used here is from several 2020 Democratic debates (source :https://github.com/favstats/demdebates2020/tree/master).